What's In My Human Feedback? Learning Interpretable Descriptions of Preference Data: Related Work

 \section{Related Work}

 \textbf{Explaining human preference data.} A similarly-motivated method to our work, Inverse Constitutional AI \citep{findeis_inverse_2025}, also aims to describe feedback data without pre-specifying attributes, though using a distinct prompting-based approach.
 In App.~\ref{sec:icai_comparison}, we show that \method produces $>$1.5$\times$ as many statistically significant preferences as ICAI, and that \method can identify important features that ICAI misses, such as the misaligned preferences on \arena.
 ICAI also does not study \measurable (\S\ref{sec:measurableprefs}).
 Several other papers have analyzed preference data through the lens of specific attributes, such as length \citep{singhal_long_2024}, sycophancy \citep{sharma_understanding_2023}, overconfidence \citep{zhou_relying_2024, hosking_human_2024a}, or several attributes simultaneously \citep{li_prefpalette_2025, obi_value_2024}.
 Another method identifies patterns in benchmark datasets by prompting LLMs and clustering the outputs \citep{zeng_evaltree_2025}.
-Notably, they also apply this method to \arena, and also find that many of its annotations misalign with safety.
+Notably, they also apply this method to \arena, and also find that many of its annotations misalign with safety. \citet{christian_reward_2025} interpret reward models by identifying tokens that maximize score in response to: ``What, in one word, is the greatest thing ever?'', however, it is unclear how their results extend to more naturalistic prompts that represent real usage.
+Moreover, their method does not analyze the underlying feedback data used to train reward models---the central focus of our work.

 \textbf{Data-centric preference learning.} There has been an explosion of interest in data-centric preference learning.
 One thread consists of the new preference datasets that aim to broaden the values included in human feedback, including ones studied in our work \citep{kirk_prism_2024, wang2025helpsteer3, ji_pkusaferlhf_2025, zhang_cultivating_2025a}. \method contributes to these efforts by helping practitioners measure topic and value diversity in responses, enabling better dataset collection.
 Another thread focuses on how to mix datasets to improve benchmark performance \citep{ivison_unpacking_2024, ivison_largescale_2025, lambert_tulu_2025, malik_rewardbench_2025}.
 However, this work focuses on curating examples at the dataset-level rather than at the level of fine-grained \textit{semantic} features, as in \method (\S\ref{sec:data_curation}).
 Finally, recent work has also focused on using human feedback for personalization, both with black-box finetuning methods from user preferences \citep{poddar_personalizing_2024, bose_lore_2025} or demonstrations \citep{shaikh_aligning_2025}, and via personalized system prompting \citep{lee_aligning_2024, garbacea_hyperalign_2025}.
 Complementary to these efforts, \method provides a new approach to personalization that learns from data in a fine-grained manner like reward modeling, but is similarly controllable and human-interpretable as prompting.